robspassky/sqlshell/src/docs/users-guide.md

 >   - `%user%`: The name of the user connected to the database.
 >   - `%SP%`: A space
 >
-> * `schema': The schema to use when resolving table names.
+> * `schema`: The schema to use when resolving table names.
 If omitted,
 >   then SQLShell considers all tables that are visible to the connected
 >   user.
 This variable just sets the initial value for this setting.
 This
 >   value may also be initialized in the configuration section for the database.